-To mark National Care Leavers Week (26 October – 1 November), OU alumni, current student and employee, Antony shares his story.
-Having grown up in the care system, Antony underperformed at school and dropped out of a traditional, brick university.
-A desire to move out of a career in retail and to be able to support kids in care by being ‘the kind of person that he needed when he was that age’ led him to graduate from The Open University with a degree in Psychology.
-He’s now studying for a MSc in Mental Health Science and a second undergraduate degree in Biology, both with the OU, as well as working in our Manchester office as a Senior Student Recruitment and Support Advisor in the STEM Student Support Team.
+With the launch of The Open University’s new Care Experienced Bursary, OU alumni, current student and employee, Antony shares his story.
+After a challenging childhood in the care system, Antony underperformed at school and dropped out of a traditional, brick university.
+A desire to move away from his job in retail to a career supporting children in care by being ‘the kind of person that he needed when he was that age’ led him to The Open University, where he graduated with a degree in Psychology.
+He’s now studying for a MSc in Mental Health Science and a second undergraduate degree in Biology, both with the OU, as well as working at the OU’s Manchester office as a Senior Student Recruitment and Support Advisor in the STEM Student Support Team.

 Growing up in care